Does your team have RED, YELLOW, BLUE or GREEN behaviour system?

-Since different behavior styles are strong performers on different things, you need to analyze your needs depending on what you sell, how you sell, to whom you sell and sometimes also where you are selling.
+Since different behaviour styles are strong performers on different things, you need to analyze your needs depending on what you sell, how you sell, to whom you sell and sometimes also where you are selling.

-To create the best possible conditions to become successful as a team you need a combination of different behavior styles that strengthen each other.
+To create the best possible conditions to become successful as a team you need a combination of different behaviour styles that strengthen each other.
 When you have that combination you can get synergies that can change the laws of mathematics (1 + 1 = 3).

 RED, YELLOW, BLUE OR GREEN

 If you have ever asked a sales rep. “what happened with the lost deal” or “where are they in the process”, you probably experienced highly subjective answers to your questions.

 Actually, their answers will probably be more influenced by their behaviour style than the pure facts of the case at hand.

 Here are some typical answers for each behavioural style (according to DISC; the BLUE, the YELLOW, the RED and the GREEN) to the question referring to progress in the sales process: